 - Women with PCOS-related hirsutism or male pattern baldness

 - Teens or adults with acne

 Hormone imbalance can be an underlying factor for a wide variety of dermatological symptoms.
-Testing allows providers to:
+Testing can help to identify:

-- Identify hidden causes of chronic, unexplained skin conditions
+- The hidden causes of chronic, unexplained skin conditions.

 - Measures bioavailable hormone levels

 - Reflects absorption of hormones in topical skin treatments